SergeDmi/ConfocalGN/README.md

 This conversion may include fluorophore stochasticity and background fluorescence.

 1B - `truth.img` an image (a 3D matrix or a TIFF file)
 The ground truth image can be a high resolution image.
-By default the ground truth image should be isotropic, but non-isotropic images are possible provided `conf.pix` and `conf.psf` are scaled accordingly.
+It must be accompanied by `truth.pix`, the physical size of ground truth pixels.
+By default the ground truth image should be isotropic, but non-isotropic images are possible, provided `conf.pix` and `conf.psf` are scaled accordingly.

-2 - A parameter structure `conf`, containing : `conf.pix`, the confocal voxel size (in physical units), a 3x1 vector and `conf.psf`, microscope 2-way point spread function.
+2 - A parameter structure `conf`, containing : `conf.pix`, the confocal voxel size in physical units (a 3x1 vector) and `conf.psf`, the microscope 2-way point spread function.
 `conf.psf` can be
 - an image (matlab matrix or tiff file), with the same pixel size as the ground truth image
 - a 3x1 vector; containing the standard deviation of the PSF in each direction (in physical units)